One important piece of my preparations includes the ability to communicate with the outside world in case of emergency.

 Ah, that can’t happen here… right?

-It is happening now and most likely will continue to happen into the foreseeable future.
+It can happen, has happened, and most likely will happen again in the foreseeable future.

 Take for example where Hurricane Maria hit Puerto Rico, knocking out power and communications across the island.
 A team of HAM radio operators were sent by ARRL to provide critical recovery efforts.
 They were able to provide critical communications including moving health and welfare messages from San Juan back to the states, connecting the various shelters and hospitals around the island, operating the communications for the police, first responders, and utility company since their systems went totally down, and helping dispatch water and electricity where needed on the island.